Revised July 30, 2013

 GRADUATE STUDENTS: All sponsored project activity should include graduate students to the extent possible.
 When graduate students are supported by sponsored projects, tuition and campus privilege fees are to be charged directly to the project, if permitted by the sponsor.
 If the sponsor allows tuition to be charged, but not fees, then the latter necessarily become the responsibility of students.
 Graduate students who have 0.4 FTE (or greater) appointments, and meet certain appointment term requirements, as stipulated by Board of Regent policy, are eligible for tuition charged at the employee/staff rate.
 Graduate students who have teaching responsibilities associated with their appointment may be eligible for full or partial waiver of tuition depending on the FTE commitment and other terms of the appointment.

 INSTRUCTIONAL COURSES: For cases in which the ENTIRE COST of instruction is funded by a sponsor, tuition is not charged for student enrollment.
 "Entire cost" is defined as including the total direct (salaries, supplies, etc.) and facilities and administrative costs of the project.
 When the course is offered on campus, campus privilege fees must be borne either by the sponsor or by the student.
 Campus privilege fees are not required for courses taught off campus.
-If the course is administered by the Division of Continuing Education, the Division's administrative fee must also be charged to the grant.
+If the course is administered by K-State Global Campus, the campus' administrative fee must also be charged to the grant.

 When tuition and fees are quoted in a proposal, the most current rate or projected rate, whichever is appropriate, should be used in conjunction with a statement that "tuition and fees are subject to change without notice by the Kansas Board of Regents."